shibayan/keyvault-acmebot/README.md

 ### 3. Enabling App Service Authentication

-Open the Azure Portal, navigate to the `Authentication / Authorization` menu of the Fuction App and enable App Service authentication.
+Open the Azure Portal, navigate to the `Authentication / Authorization` menu of the deployed Function App and enable App Service authentication.
 Select the `Login with Azure Active Directory` as the action to perform if the request is not authenticated.
 We recommend using Azure Active Directory as your authentication provider, but it works with other providers as well, although it's not supported.

 ![Enable App Service Authentication with AAD](https://user-images.githubusercontent.com/1356444/49693401-ecc7c400-fbb4-11e8-9ae1-5d376a4d8a05.png)